 Sign language interpreters are powerful gatekeepers between Deaf people and a hearing world.
 Deaf people often require interpretation to communicate with others about sensitive, personal and emotional matters (e.g., sexual health, domestic violence), and may be victims of their interpreters’ values, biases and sense of shame.
-Opportunities for Deaf LGBTQI+ persons to enjoy LGBTQI+ community and access the services and programmes provided by LGBTQI+ organizations are similarly hindered by language barriers.
-This year-long project supports those who want to bridge the gap between the hearing and Deaf worlds.
+Opportunities for Deaf LGBTQI+ persons to enjoy LGBTQI+ community and access the services and programmes provided by LGBTQI+ organisations are similarly hindered by language barriers.
+This project supports those who want to bridge the gap between the hearing and Deaf worlds.

 The inclusion of a sign language interpreter as a peer leader in a 2018-19 CAISO community safety initiative called Safer Together resulted in a participation rate by Deaf people of one in seven - a record occurrence.
 When the Deaf participants were asked what was the most powerful way to address homophobia faced by Deaf LGBTQI+ persons, they responded: more hearing people learning to sign.
 This response inspired the then CAISO Director of Imagination, Colin Robinson, to initiate the development of the Sign Together project.